17 Houseplants That Can Grow From Leaves

 Contents

-Just one snake plant leaf can lend you many more in a few easy steps.
+Just one snake plant leaf can give you many more in a few easy steps.
 Start by cutting off one of the leaves at the base.
 Choose a strong leaf with no damage or pest problems to give your propagation the best chance of success.
 Use a sharp, disinfected knife to avoid spreading disease to the cuttings or the parent plant.

-Next, cut the long leaf into sections around 4 inches long.
+Next, cut the long leaf into sections around four inches long.
 Mark the bottom of each piece with a marker to ensure you plant them root side down.
 Place the cuttings in a propagating mix of equal parts coconut coir and river sand, or use toothpicks to suspend the sections in a glass of filtered water.
 You should see root growth within a few weeks, after which the cutting is ready to transplant into soil to grow into a fully-fledged snake plant.

 Peperomia

-A genus of plant popular with collectors, Peperomias have tons of appeal.
-Also known as Radiator Plants, this group is low maintenance and perfect for beginners.
-There are plenty of species to choose from, from the rounded P. obtusifolia (Baby Rubber Plant) to the social media sensation P. argyreia, commonly known as Watermelon Peperomia.
+There are plenty of species to choose from, from the rounded Peperomia obtusifolia (baby rubber plant) to the social media sensation Peperomia argyreia, commonly known as watermelon peperomia.
 With so much variety, it’s easy to see why they have become collector’s items.

 African Violet

-A more traditional houseplant once again coming back in fashion is the African Violet.
+A more traditional houseplant once again coming back in fashion is the African violet.
 These compact plants are beloved for their soft grey-green leaves and gorgeous purple blooms that pop up through spring and summer when conditions are right.
-Much like the Peperomia, these plants are easy to grow from a simple leaf cutting, lending you more blooms over the season at absolutely no cost.

 Using sharp and disinfected shears, remove a large and healthy leaf at the petiole.
-To direct energy toward new leaf growth rather than making the current leaf bigger, you can cut the leaf in half horizontally, but this step is not 100% necessary.
+To direct energy toward new leaf growth rather than making the current leaf bigger, you can cut the leaf in half horizontally, but this step is not strictly necessary.
 Root in propagating mix and keep it moist until new growth appears.
 New leaves should pop up around the cutting within a couple of months.

 ZZ Plant

-ZZ Plant joins the Snake Plant on the short list of almost unkillable plants.
-As many who already have one of these houseplants can testify, you can leave it alone for weeks or even a few months and it will continue to look as good as the day you bought it.
-The structural leaves are unlike any other houseplant on the market and new cultivars are being developed with interesting colors and growth patterns.
+ZZ plant joins the snake plant on the short list of almost unkillable plants.
+As many who already have one can testify, you can leave it alone for weeks or even a few months, and it will continue to look as good as the day you bought it.

 To propagate Zamioculcas zamiifolia from a single leaf, start by choosing a healthy stem.
-Remove a couple of leaves with your fingers, removing part of this stem at the same time.
+Remove a couple of leaves with your fingers, taking part of the stem at the same time.
 Simply root these in a seedling tray filled with propagating mix.
 Only bury the very bottom of the leaf to stop the rest from rotting.
 They may take a while to grow, but they will be well worth the wait.

 Begonia

-Then, using a sharp blade, make small 1-inch cuts along the veins of the leaf, concentrating on areas closer to the base.
+Then, using a sharp blade, make small one-inch cuts along the veins of the leaf, concentrating on areas closer to the base.
 Flip the leaf back over and place it on a seedling tray filled with propagating mix.
 Pin it to the soil using bent paper clips to maintain contact and keep it moist until new growth develops.

 Kalanchoe